apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 .. note:: Header substitution is a handy to use the value of an event header to dynamically decide the indexName and indexType to use when storing the event.
           Caution should be used in using this feature as the event submitter now has control of the indexName and indexType.
           Furthermore, if the elasticsearch REST client is used then the event submitter has control of the URL path used.

+.. note:: By default, access to ElasticSearch is not authenticated.
+          Authentication to ElasticSearch can be configured by providing your own implementation of the HTTPClientBuilder.

 Example for agent named a1: